silentesc/Restarter/README.md

 **Features:**

 - Set custom time for restarting
-- Add custom titles without limit that appear at the given time before the server restarts
+- Add custom titles that appear at the given time before the server restarts
-- Add custom messages without limit that is broadcasted at the given time before the server restarts
+- Add custom messages that is broadcasted at the given time before the server restarts